Rental premises use condition and repairs fact sheet

-Under the Residential Tenancies and Rooming Accommodation Act 2008 (the Act), tenants and lessors/agents have responsibilities for residential premises, including the site and facilities in the case of general and moveable dwellings.
+Under the Residential Tenancies and Rooming Accommodation Act 2008 (the Act), tenants and property managers/owners have responsibilities for residential premises, including the site and facilities in the case of general and moveable dwellings.

 Tenants’ use of the premises

-The lessor/agent must allow the tenant quiet enjoyment of the premises, must not interfere with the tenant’s use of the premises and allow the tenant reasonable peace, comfort and privacy.
+The property manager/owner must allow the tenant quiet enjoyment of the premises, must not interfere with the tenant’s use of the premises and allow the tenant reasonable peace, comfort and privacy.
 Tenants must ensure they and their guests do not:

 - use the premises for any illegal purposes